arwidcool/Solder-Plate/README.md

 1. **Bootloader Flashing:**
    - U can use a spare arduino for the initial updi bootloader flash

 2. **MicroUSB Programming:**
    - After flashing the bootloader, the ATmega4809 can be programmed via the microUSB connection.
-   - Ensure the microUSB is connected to the appropriate pins on the ATmega4809.

 ### Software Installation